danielbodnar/awesome-stars/README.md

 ## cli

+- [chronicle-app/chronicle-etl](https://github.com/chronicle-app/chronicle-etl) - 📜 A CLI toolkit for extracting and working with your digital history
 - [carvel-dev/ytt](https://github.com/carvel-dev/ytt) - YAML templating tool that works on YAML structure instead of text
 - [loopholelabs/scale-cli](https://github.com/loopholelabs/scale-cli) - The Scale CLI is the CLI application used to interact with Scale Functions
 - [plavjanik/vtl-cli](https://github.com/plavjanik/vtl-cli) - Velocity Template Language (VTL) Command-line Interface